 Accessible parking is available in public lots around the campus for students, staff, faculty, and visitors with disabilities and may be used with a state-issued placard.

-Temporary accessible parking placards for use on campus only are available in the Disability Support Services Office for students, staff, and faculty needing parking accommodations for short-term medical conditions.
+Temporary accessible parking placards for use on campus only are available in the Disability Services office for students, staff, and faculty needing parking accommodations for short-term medical conditions.

 Some elevators on campus require a key to access them.
-Students, staff, and faculty with long or short-term mobility impairments should contact the Disability Support Services Office to discuss their accessibility needs and options for them on campus.
+Students, staff, and faculty with long or short-term mobility impairments should contact the Disability Services office to discuss their accessibility needs and options for them on campus.

 Kathryn Hall Access

 Kathryn Hall is not currently wheelchair accessible.
-Anyone who needs to access offices located there and is unable to negotiate stairs or requires the use of a wheelchair may call the Admissions Department Administrative Assistant at 217-479-7056 or any of the individual offices and someone will make arrangements to accommodate.
+Anyone who needs to access offices located there and is unable to negotiate stairs or requires the use of a wheelchair may contact the Admissions Department Administrative Assistant or any of the individual offices and someone will make arrangements to accommodate.

 Videophones are available for student, staff, and faculty use.
 They are located in the Henry Pfeiffer Library and the Center for Learning Excellence/Jenkins Education Complex and are available for use during regular business hours at those locations.